 The Centre for the Observation and Modelling of Earthquakes Volcanoes and Tectonics (COMET) delivers National Capability Science for NERC using satellite measurements alongside ground-based observations and geophysical models to study earthquakes and volcanoes, helping us to understand the hazards they pose.
 COMET was founded in 2002, rapidly establishing itself as a world-leading centre for the integrated exploitation of satellite data (Earth Observation), ground-based data, and geophysical models for research into geohazards.
-COMET is now a national-scale community with considerable size and impact, which brings together world-leading scientists across the BGS and 10 UK universities: Bristol, Cambridge, Durham, Leeds, Liverpool, Manchester, Newcastle, Oxford, Reading and UCL.
+COMET is now a national-scale community with considerable size and impact, which brings together world-leading scientists across the BGS and 14 UK universities: Bristol, Cambridge, Cardiff, East Anglia, Exeter, Imperial, Leeds, Manchester, Newcastle, Oxford, Plymouth, Portsmouth, Sheffield and UCL.

 Since April 2014, we have been working in partnership with the British Geological Survey (BGS) to better understand tectonic processes and hazards.
 Together, we deliver cutting-edge research on earthquakes and volcanoes as well as hazard monitoring services.
 The activities of COMET and BGS are highly synergistic.
 Their 20+ years of research using and developing satellite radar interferometry (InSAR) for measuring deformation, for example, has enabled them to develop real-time deformation data to the community.

 The long-term underpinning Earth Observation science and geohazards research that we undertake alongside BGS benefits the wider community of environmental scientists and provides a flexible platform to respond to natural disasters.
 By combining data from this service with COMET and BGS expertise, we are able to provide reliable, rapid advice to governments, the scientific community, and local partner organisations during a seismic or volcanic crisis.